Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/how-to/llm-provider-integration-guides/_openai.md

 <!--vale on-->

 This configures the following:
+* `embeddings.auth.header_value`: The API key for OpenAI.
+This uses OpenAI's API Key explicitly, but you can use an environment variable instead if you want.
+* `model.provider`: The model provider you want to use.
+In this example, OpenAI.
-* `embeddings.model.name`: The AI model to use for generating embeddings.
+* `model.name`: The AI model to use for generating embeddings.
 This example is configured with `text-embedding-3-large`, but you can also choose `text-embedding-3-small` for OpenAI.
+* `model.options.upstream_url`: The upstream URL for the LLM provider.
 * `vectordb.dimensions`: The dimensionality for the vectors.
 Since this example uses `text-embedding-3-large`, OpenAI uses `3072` as the [default embedding dimension](https://platform.openai.com/docs/guides/embeddings/how-to-get-embeddings).
 * `vectordb.distance_metric`: The distance metric to use for vectors.
 This example uses `cosine` because [OpenAI recommends it](https://platform.openai.com/docs/guides/embeddings/which-distance-function-should-i-use).
 * `vectordb.strategy`: Defines the vector database, in this case, Redis.